aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/svg-shapes/_index.md

 This simple picture "SVG Basic Shapes" contains all the figures described above.
 Nearby is the famous painting "Pink Accent" by Wassily Kandinsky.
 The basic knowledge of SVG markup allows you to draw a simple image in a text editor, although more complex ideas are not done that way.

+{{% alert color="primary" %}}
+If you have an image that is not an SVG like a JPG or PNG file, you can convert the file into a vector and save it as an SVG using a free online [**Image Vectorizer**](https://products.aspose.app/svg/image-vectorization).
+The App is browser-based and works on any platform.
+Check our Image Vectorizer to get all the benefits of vector graphics!
+{{% /alert %}}